Whistleblower Policy

 This Policy applies to everyone who works for Roundabout Canberra, including:

-1. all current and former employees;
+a) all current and former employees;

-2. any person who works or has worked for Roundabout Canberra under a contract, including a consultant, contractor, subcontractor, employee of a contractor or subcontractor or employee of a labour hire company who has been assigned to work at Roundabout Canberra; and
+b) any person who works or has worked for Roundabout Canberra under a contract, including a consultant, contractor, subcontractor, employee of a

 Policy

 Roundabout Canberra (hereby Roundabout) requires directors, officers and employees to observe high standards of business and personal ethics in the conduct of their duties and responsibilities.
 As employees and representatives of the Roundabout Canberra, it is expected that we practice honesty and integrity in fulfilling our responsibilities and comply with all applicable laws and regulations.
-Roundabout Canberra is committed to supporting and respect anyone who acts as a whistle-blower to draw attention to suspected inappropriate, corrupt or illegal conduct or behaviour.
+Roundabout Canberra is committed to

 Reporting Responsibility